ashumeow/NASA-APIs/README.md

 ```
 For remote,
 You can also try it from Windows Server (or Azure) if you have bought one on your own.
+For remote hosting, you need to purchase IP and configure them.
-But, you need to configure PHP or else you may need to use ASP instead.
+Also, you need to configure PHP or else you may need to use ASP instead.
 ```

 ```